the-reefshark/tp/docs/UserGuide.md

 - `edit 2 d/When listing items, duplicates are printed note/Tried a fix using iterator, did not work`, edits the description of the 2nd bug to be *When listing items, duplicated are printed* and changes the note to *Tried a fix using iterator, did not work*
 - `edit 3 t/Logger t/Logging`, edits/adds the two tags provided *Logger* and *Logging*.

-### 3.7 Editing a tag of a bug : `editTag`
+### 3.8 Editing a tag of a bug : `editTag`

-Edits an existing tag of a bug in the tracker
+Made a mistake when adding tags to your bug?
+With this command, you can easily make amends without having to retype every single tag!

 Format: `editTag INDEX [c/COLUMN] ot/OLD_TAG nt/NEW_TAG`